-Eagle Incentive Program
+Eagle Incentive Program in Statesboro

 University Housing is excited you have elected to get a head start on your career at Georgia Southern University.
 As a way to help facilitate your success, University Housing has developed a special housing program just for EIP participants.
 One important component of the EIP will be your residential environment.
 All EIP students are encouraged to live on campus.
 On campus housing can provide you with programs and services to help you succeed.